 The investments in the fund are subject to market fluctuations and the risks inherent in investments in securities.
 The value of investments and the income they generate may go down as well as up and it is possible that investors will not recover their initial outlay, the fund described being at risk of capital loss.
+For a Complete description and definition of risks, please consult the last available prospectus and KID of the fund.
+Investors considering subscribing to a fund should read carefully its most recent prospectus and KID that can be downloaded free of charge from our site.
+Past performances or achievement is not indicative of current or future performance.

-For a Complete description and definition of risks, please consult the last available prospectus and KIID of the fund.
-Investors considering subscribing to a fund should read carefully its most recent prospectus and KIID that can be downloaded free of charge from our site.
+The investments in the fund are subject to market fluctuations and the risks inherent in investments in securities.
+The value of investments and the income they generate may go down as well as up and it is possible that investors will not recover their initial outlay, the fund described being at risk of capital loss.
+For a Complete description and definition of risks, please consult the last available prospectus and KID of the fund.
+Investors considering subscribing to a fund should read carefully its most recent prospectus and KID that can be downloaded free of charge from our site.